 - Artificial Disc Replacement: This minimally invasive surgical procedure corrects spinal stenosis by extracting and replacing a damaged intervertebral disc with a more durable, artificial model.
 This same-day procedure boasts faster recovery times and less postoperative pain than “traditional” methods.

 - Foraminotomy: A foraminotomy is a minimally invasive surgical solution to eliminate foraminal stenosis—a subtype of spinal stenosis in which spinal nerve compression occurs at the foramina.
 Foramina are hollow corridors in the vertebrae through which spinal nerves exit from the spinal cord to innervate the body.
 During a foraminotomy, your surgeon excises overgrown bone or inflamed tissues that block the foramina and impinge upon spinal nerves.

 Although these techniques represent three of the most popular surgical interventions to correct spinal stenosis, Dr. Frazier evaluates the needs of each of his patients on an individual basis.
 Dedicated to providing the highest quality of patient-centered care, Dr. Frazier tailors each of his procedures to optimize a patient’s recovery time and to minimize post-operative pain.

 Am I a candidate for Spinal Stenosis treatments?

 Determine your eligibility for conservative & minimally invasive treatments.

-After completing undergraduate education at Brown University, Dr. Frazier attended Harvard Medical School, where he graduated cum laude.
+After completing his undergraduate education at Brown University, Dr. Frazier attended Harvard Medical School, where he graduated cum laude.
 He completed a Harvard internship based at the New England Deaconess Hospital in Boston, MA, followed by a Harvard combined residency before becoming chief resident at Massachusetts General Hospital.